First Time Visitors

 Are there worship service formalities?

 When you hear the shofar at 10am, our worship service begins.
 The praise team will lead a few songs, several brief announcements of upcoming events/important information will be addressed, followed by a few more praise songs.
-After praise worship, our Senior Pastor, Jack Richards, will dismiss the children to their classrooms & the nursery.
-This is also a good time to refill your coffee/tea!
-Subsequently, Pastor Jack (or a guest speaker) will present the message.
+After praise worship, our Senior Pastor, Jack Richards, will present the message.
 We follow the Calvary Chapel tradition of teaching chapter-by-chapter, verse-by-verse of the Bible, so that a more complete teaching of God’s word is accomplished.
 Please bring your Bible as we reference scripture together!
 However, there are always Bibles available for use, if needed.

 What do the children do during the message?

-The children are dispersed into age appropriate groups for a Bible lesson, snack & possibly a craft.
+The children are dispersed into age-appropriate groups for a Bible lesson, snack & possibly a craft. *Please note at this time we do not have regularly held children's classes*

 Is it baby friendly?